scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 #### Security

 Each PCB contains signatures of all on-path ASes.
-Every time a beacon service receives a PCB, it validates the PCB's authenticity.
-During this process, the beacon service can query the certificate service, for example, when it lacks an intermediate certificate.
+Every time a control service receives a PCB, it validates the PCB's authenticity.
+During this process, the control service can query the control service of the sending AS, for example, when it lacks an intermediate certificate.

 #### Policies